Hi! I am Susan Tripi DeLano, a nonprofit coach and founder of Rise Consulting Group, LLC.

 Throughout my career I have:

-• Reclaimed $500,000 in designated funds through bequests and planned gifts.
+• Reclaimed half-a-million dollars in designated funds through bequests and planned gifts.

 • Developed creative partnerships with national corporations to support local nonprofits.

-• Been featured in local and national media outlets as a result of my out-of-the-box thinking.
+• Been featured in local and national media outlets.

 • Created an online program to teach nonprofit leaders how to implement and manage a successful recurring gift campaign.